stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 way.

-The data binding concepts described in this document were first envisioned in 1999 by Prof. van Engelen at the Florida State University (the project was named "stub/skeleton compiler").
-The first articles on gSOAP appeared in 2002.
+The data binding concepts described in this document were first envisioned in 1999 by Prof. van Engelen at the Florida State University.
+An implementation was created in 2000, named "stub/skeleton compiler".
+The first articles on its successor version "gSOAP" appeared in 2002.
 The principle of mapping XSD components to C/C++ types and vice versa is now widely adopted in systems and programming languages, including Java web services and by C# WCF.

 Mapping WSDL and XML schemas to C/C++                                   {#tocpp}